 Watch the sunset across the Grand Canyon.

-For a perfect end of the day, watch the sunset over the Grand Canyon before heading back to Phoenix.
+For a perfect end of the day, watch the sunset over the Grand Canyon before heading back to your Airbnb in Phoenix.
 There will be crowds trying to nab the perfect photo, but the Canyon is pretty big — you’ll be able to find your own little spot to enjoy the best view of the state.